wp-plugins/subscribe2/ReadMe.txt

 If, for some reason the Subscribe2 button does not appear in your browser window try refreshing your browser and cache (Shift and Reload in Firefox).
 If this still fails then insert the token manually.
 In the Rich Text Editor (TinyMCE) make sure you switch to the "code" view and type in <!--subscribe2-->.

+= My digest email didn't send, how can I resend it? =

+In order to force sending you'd need to change the date of publication on the posts from last week or amend the date stamp in the database regarding when the posts should be included from.

+If you opt for the latter way look in the options table for the subscribe2_options settings (it's an array) and you'll need to change the 'last_s2cron' value to a timestamp for last week.
+Then force the cron event to run again with [WP-Crontrol](http://wordpress.org/extend/plugins/wp-crontrol/).

 = Can I suggest you add X as a feature =

 I'm open to suggestions but since the software is written by me for use on my site and then shared for free because others may find it useful as it comes don't expect your suggestion to be implemented unless I'll find it useful.

 = I'd like to be able to send my subscribers notifications in HTML =

 By default Public Subscribers get plain text emails and only Registered Subscribers can opt to receive email in HTML format.
-If you really want HTML for all you need to pay for the upgrade. $40US will get you the amended code and updates for 1 year.
+If you really want HTML for all you need to pay for the [Subscribe2 HTML version](http://wpplugins.com/plugin/46/subscribe2-html).

-= Which version should I be using, I'm on WordPress x.x.x? = WordPress 2.3 and up require Subscribe2 from the 4.x stable branch.
+= Which version should I be using, I'm on WordPress x.x.x? =

+WordPress 2.3 and up require Subscribe2 from the 4.x or 5.x stable branch.
 The most recent version is hosted via [Wordpress.org](http://wordpress.org/extend/plugins/subscribe2/).

 WordPress 2.1.x and 2.2.x require Subscribe2 from the 3.x stable.
 The most recent version is [3.8](http://downloads.wordpress.org/plugin/subscribe2.3.8.zip).